datacite/blog/source/posts/contributor-information-in-datacite-metadata.html.md

 published: true
 accession_number: MS-73-9506-4316
 ---
-The [Force11 Joint Declaration of Data Citation Principles](https://www.force11.org/group/joint-declaration-data-citation-principles-final) highlight the importance of giving scholarly credit to all contributors:
+The Force11 Joint Declaration of Data Citation Principles [@https://doi.org/10.25490/a97f-egyk] highlight the importance of giving scholarly credit to all contributors:

 > Data citations should facilitate giving scholarly credit and normative and legal attribution to all contributors to the data, recognizing that a single style or mechanism of attribution may not be applicable to all data.READMORE